jakobsitory/05_CPP05_42CC/README.md

 - Demonstrating polymorphism and the use of derived classes.

 ### **ex03 - At least this beats coffee-making**
-The At least this beats coffee-making project involves creating a central office that manages multiple forms and bureaucrats.
+A central office that manages multiple forms and bureaucrats.

 **Key objectives included:**